Eugene Lee

 Researcher in Computer Vision and Vision-Language Reasoning with a focus on representation learning, token-efficient VLMs, and the evolution of LLMs through in-context learning and test-time adaptation.

-Currently a Postdoctoral Researcher at the University of Cincinnati, my work bridges fundamental and applied AI.
+Currently a Postdoctoral Researcher at the College of Medicine, my work bridges fundamental and applied AI.
 My fundamental research explores the mechanisms of in-context learning (ICL) and test-time adaptation (TTA) for LLMs to enhance model flexibility without retraining.
 On the applied side, I develop Vision-Language Models (VLMs) for biological applications, building imaging pipelines for organelle dynamics and utilizing LLMs to accelerate complex biological workflows through segmentation and temporal modeling.

-Previously, I founded Paidge, an object-intelligence platform designed to index physical assets via scan-based conversational interaction.
+I founded Paidge, an object-intelligence platform designed to index physical assets via scan-based conversational interaction.
 I led the development of a multi-frame aggregation model and a Perception Encoder with FAISS for efficient retrieval, integrated with a GraphRAG system for high-throughput indexing.
 The technology was successfully validated through multiple pilots with museums in the Greater Cincinnati area.

 Technical Expertise